Emergency numbers in France and support helplines

 What emergency numbers should you call in France?
 Our guide to French emergency medical or crime-related numbers and non-medical helplines for lost property and general enquiries will prepare you for the worst should you encounter any pressing emergencies or require any help in France.

 Too many expatriate families are caught unprepared to cope with an emergency in their new country.
-If you're now calling France you’re new home, make sure you and all your family members know how to get help by remembering these tips and keeping a handy list of the country’s important emergency numbers.
+If you're calling France you’re new home, make sure you and all your family members know how to get help by with these tips and keep a handy list of France's important emergency numbers.

 - Police: La Police Nationale or gendarmerie

 - Emergency services/ambulance: Service d'Aide Médicale d'Urgence or SAMU